cmp-202/ssh2shell/README.md

  //type is a string identifying the source of the error
  //close is a bollean value indicating if the error will close the session
- //callback a fuction that will be run by the default handler });
+ //callback a fuction that will be run by the default handler
+ //when defined in the host object the close option is not available as the main event handler will make the connection changes
+});
 ```